init/http-test-suite/README.md

 * Must pass test suite
 * Must pass load test
 * Must use all CPUs
-* Perfomance must inrease with increasing number of CPUs
+* Perfomance must increase with increasing number of CPUs
 * Perfomance must be comparable with nginx (same order of magnitude)
 * No errors allowed